traviv/sleek_home_assignment/DL Multi-Label Classification/README.md

 # DL Multi-Label Classification

-I decided to use a Feed-Forward Neural Network to classify all the given Labels
+In this section I tried to predict multi-label classification with Feed-Forward Neural Network

-I decided to use that model because it's easy to implement and can get good results
+I decided to use Feed-Forward Neural Network because it's easy to implement and can get good results

+I started by splitting the data into features (X) and target (y)

+I scaled my features with RobustScaler because they are wide scattered and encoded the categorical labels

+I splitted the data into train and test

-I chose to use a simple FF NN with three hiden layers
+I chose to use a simple FF NN with three hiden layers.
 First layesr at the size of 64, second at the size of 32 and last at the size of 16

 In real life I would try different architectures for that network with different sizes and number of layers